chocolatey/choco-wiki/GettingStarted.md

 ## Terminology

+Software and Package are not terms used interchangeably in the Chocolatey community.
+It's important to understand the distinction between them and how they are related.

 * **Chocolatey** - Windows package manager for software management, can also be considered a framework
 * **Chocolatey.org** - Website that is one stop shop for Chocolatey information and contains a community maintained package repository.
 It is important to understand that Chocolatey and the community feed are not intertwined, they are not the same thing.
 See [[community feed disclaimer|CommunityPackagesDisclaimer]] to get a better understanding.
 * **NuGet** - Framework and .NET package manager for software libraries.
 Chocolatey uses the NuGet packaging framework